HOPPET v2 release note: Hadronic Structure Functions

 If \ttt{param\_coefs} is set to \ttt{.true.}\ (its default) then the structure functions are computed using the NNLO and N$^3$LO parametrisations found in Refs.~\cite{vanNeerven:1999ca,vanNeerven:2000uj,Moch:2004xu,Vermaseren:2005qc,Moch:2008fj,Davies:2016ruz}, which are stated to have a relative precision of a few permille (order by order) except at particularly small or large values of $x$.
-Otherwise the exact versions are used.\footnote{The LO and NLO coefficient functions are always exact as their expressions are very compact.
-Note that for very large values of $x$ we switch to a large-$x$ expansion for the regular part of non-singlet coefficient functions at N$^3$LO, to avoid numerical instabilities in the exact expressions as discussed in Appendix A of Ref.~\cite{Bertone:2024dpm}.} This however means that the initialisation becomes slow (about two minutes rather than a few seconds).
+Alternatively, it is possible to ask for the exact coefficient functions.\footnote{The LO and NLO coefficient functions are always exact as their expressions are very compact.
+Note that for very large values of $x$ we switch to a large-$x$ expansion for the regular part of non-singlet coefficient functions at N$^3$LO, to avoid numerical instabilities in the exact expressions as discussed in Appendix A of Ref.~\cite{Bertone:2024dpm}.} Since the expressions are large, and slow down the compilation, one must explicitly request their compilation with the \texttt{-DHOPPET\_USE\_EXACT\_COEF=ON} CMake flag.
+Having done that, one then has the option of setting \ttt{param\_coefs} to \ttt{.false.}.
+This will lead the initialisation to become quite slow (up to two minutes rather than a few seconds).
 Given the good accuracy of the parametrised coefficient functions, they are to be preferred for most applications.
-Note that the exact expressions also add to compilation time and need to be explicitly enabled with the \texttt{-DHOPPET\_USE\_EXACT\_COEF=ON} CMake flag.\footnote{At N$^3$LO they rely on an extended version of \ttt{hplog}~\cite{FortranPolyLog}, \texttt{hplog5} version 1.0, that is able to handle harmonic polylogarithms up to weight 5.}

 The masses of the electroweak vector bosons are used only to calculate the weak mixing angle, $\sin^2 \theta_W = 1 - (m_W/m_Z)^2$, which enters in the neutral-current structure functions.

 At this point all the tables that are needed for the structure functions have been allocated.
 In order to fill the tables, one first needs to set up the running coupling and evolve the initial PDF with \ttt{hoppetEvolve}, as described in \ifreleasenote Section~8.2 of Ref.~\cite{Salam:2008qg}. \else Section~\ref{sec:vanilla_usage}. \fi